1974–75 Los Angeles Kings season

-The 1974–75 Los Angeles Kings season was the Kings' eighth season in the National Hockey League.
+The 1974–75 Los Angeles Kings season was the Kings' eighth season in the National Hockey League (NHL).

 Offseason

 Defenseman Barry Long (3G, 19Ast, plus/minus = +25) jumped to the Edmonton Oilers of the WHA.

 Regular season

 The Kings were coming off their first playoff appearance in 5 years and the season before finished with a .500 record and scored more goals than they allowed for the first time in club history.
 Still, they were placed in a division with the powerful Montreal Canadiens in the 1974–75 realignment and hockey experts joked that Montreal would clinch 1st place by Christmas.
 But the Kings started fast, losing only twice in their first 26 games.
 The Canadiens finally overtook them and clinched first place with only 3 games to play.
-In addition, the Kings had allowed the fewest goals in the most of the season (which would have earned their goaltender tandem of Rogie Vachon and Gary Edwards the Vezina Trophy under 1975 rules).
+In addition, the Kings had allowed the fewest goals in for most of the season (which would have earned their goaltender tandem of Rogie Vachon and Gary Edwards the Vezina Trophy under 1975 rules).
 But they faltered just enough at the end and the Philadelphia Flyers earned that honor by a mere 4 goals.